 Wear appropriate clothing for the weather, don’t forget hats and sunscreen!

-We recommend wearing close-toed shoes good for walking on uneven ground, as bees, hornets and yellow jackets may be present on fallen fruit, as are sticks in the walk aisles.
+We recommend wearing close-toed shoes good for walking on uneven ground, as bees, hornets and yellow jackets may be present on fallen fruit.

 Please pick only in designated areas, which are carefully selected based on the ripening schedule of our fruit.